foosel/foosel.github.io/content/blog/2025-09-15-about-my-chronic-vertigo/index.md

 (vertigo, headache, tinnitus, nausea, plus stress & weather) in preparation for yet *another* round of trying to get a proper diagnosis and ideally working treatment for this shit from a neurologist.

-**tldr:** It's not low blood pressure, it's not just "a bit dizzy", it's not BPPV (so Epley etc don't help).
+**tldr:** It's not low blood pressure, it's not just "a bit dizzy", it's not BPPV (so Epley etc don't help), no hearing loss is involved.
 It might be a weird version of migraines, I'm currently tracking things in preparation for another attempt at getting to the bottom of this.
 I won't die from it and have well working coping strategies but on some days it just plain sucks.